wtfiwtz/mobile-fu/README.md

 Want to automatically detect mobile devices that access your Rails application?
 Mobile Fu allows you to do just that.
-People can access your site from a Palm, Blackberry, iPhone, iPad, Nokia, etc. and it will automatically adjust the format of the request from :html to :mobile.
+People can access your site from a Palm, Blackberry, iPhone, iPad, Nokia, etc. and it will automatically adjust the format of the request from :html to :mobile or :tablet.

 Installation
 ------------